-Many years ago, I made some baked pumpkin arancini which used pumpkin risotto as the base, but for whatever reason I then got out of the habit of making pumpkin risotto.
+Many years ago, I made some baked pumpkin arancini which used pumpkin risotto as the base, but for whatever reason I then got out of the habit of making either.
 That is until we were in Bologna last year.

 When we visited a balsamic vinegar producer (see more in my food in Bologna post), one of their suggestions for one of the vinegars was on top of pumpkin risotto.
 I instantly started imagining the delicious combination and could hardly wait until fall to try it.